SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/index.md

 * **Gain consent:** When a person gives you permission to store information about them on a web form, you know they are truly interested in your marketing messages.
 Not only will it increase the success of your email campaigns, but you will also follow the rules set by the GDPR.

-* **Automate follow-ups:** Forms will help you speed up your work by automating manual tasks, such as creating follow-up activities, sending mailings, updating contacts’ interests, and adding contacts to a selection or a project.
+* **Automate follow-ups:** Forms will help you speed up your work by automating manual tasks, such as creating follow-up activities, sending mailings, updating contacts' interests, and adding contacts to a selection or a project.

 ## Where can you find forms?